-So how does one kick-off a python data science project?
+So how does one kick-off a Python data science project?

-Opt for simplicity over complexity
+1. Opt for simplicity over complexity

-These days, whenever I feel the urge to build something “elegant” I take a step back.
+Whenever I feel the urge to build something “elegant” I take a step back.
 Most early projects die not from lack of sophistication, but from too much of it.
 A simple structure invites clarity, invites contribution, and invites the future version of yourself to understand what you were doing without swearing at Past You.

-Modularise where it makes sense
+2. Modularise where it makes sense

 I used to modularise everything because “that’s what good engineers do.”
 I’ve learned to wait.
 True modularisation becomes valuable only when the project starts forming deeper logical layers and when you naturally notice repeated logic or conceptual boundaries that deserve separation.